iamhowardtheduck/elastic-ml-lifecycle-automation/README.md

-# elastic-ml-lifecycle-automation
-End-to-end Elastic ML lifecycle automation using Data Frame Analytics, AI Agent Builder, and Workflows-moving from model development to real-time inference and fully automated ML operations.

 # Elastic ML Lifecycle Automation

-End-to-end machine learning operationalization in Elastic — from model creation to real-time inference and fully automated workflows.
+End-to-end machine learning operationalization in Elastic - from model creation to real-time inference and fully automated workflows.

 ---